A shinbone fracture is a break in the tibia. The tibia is bone on the inside of the lower leg.

 Shinbone fracture may cause:

-- Inability to bear weight on the fractured leg
+- Problems walking and putting weight on the leg

-The bones of your lower leg may need to be viewed.
+Images of your leg will be taken.
 This can be done with:

 - Without surgery—anesthesia will be used to decrease pain while the doctor moves the pieces back into place

 - With surgery—pins, screws, plates, or a rod may be needed to reconnect the pieces and hold them in place